 Where to Eat?

 I recommend making reservations or at least calling ahead.
 Even in early January, most restaurants were packed at lunch and dinner time.
-Below are my top resturant pics I’m adding to my Sedona Guide.
-What would you add?
-Let me know in the comments below!
+My tops pics are below.

 - Mariposa– Upscale Latin cuisine that comes highly recommend.
 Apparently not only is the food delicious but the views are too.